-Perhaps one reason for Wang’s apathy is that the time-honored routines of Chagan Lake’s fishermen are now more spectacle than necessity.
-The fish, we learn, are now transplanted from a nearby farm.
-Every spring and autumn, groundsmen slip a million sprats into Chagan.
+Perhaps one reason for Wang’s apathy is that the time-honored routines of Chagan’s fishermen are now more spectacle than necessity.
+The fish, we learn, are transplanted from a nearby farm.
+Every spring and autumn, groundsmen slip a million sprats into Chagan Lake.

 Then again, nobody wants to see the backstage of Disney World, where Mickey Mouse removes his head, either.

 The pageantry may be controversial, but the reality of Chagan’s former decline and recent regeneration seems to be undisputed.